 Companies will also qualify if the patent has been in-licensed on an exclusive basis.
 The Patent Box also incorporates patents which are pending, with the benefits accumulating for up to six years until the year of grant.

 The UK and German Governments have jointly announced that they have reached agreement on a proposal regarding the treatment of IP regimes.
 This proposal will then be put forward to other members of the OECD’s Forum on Harmful Tax Practices when they meet.

 HM Treasury has advised that the UK Government would consult with businesses on the detailed proposals before implementing any changes.

 The main changes with the new proposal are:

 The proposal would apply to all IP regimes, not just the UK Patent Box.
 We understand that the type of IP that can qualify will be limited so that only patents and similar IP, as is the case with the UK Patent Box, will qualify.
 The proposal would need to be accepted by the members of the OECD Forum on Harmful Tax Practices in order for it to be taken forward.
 Further discussions regarding the detailed rules, and how they will be implemented, are then expected to take place.

-Click here for a copy of our 'What is Patent Box?' download.
+Click here to download a copy of our ‘What is Patent Box?’ one-pager.

 The Patent Box is a tax relief which was introduced by the UK Government in April 2013 which offers companies reduced tax rates on profits from products and services covered by patents.

 Subscribe to our mailing list to receive our monthly newsletter which includes the latest news and industry insights.